Based on data deductions from September 15, 2020,

-not include the units to be built in Vienna by acquisition, conversion
+It does not include the units to be built in Vienna by acquisition,

-or construction of existing buildings.
-With this number, the highest
+conversion or construction of existing buildings.
+This number was the

-reporting years, the current result represents the current peak.
-The
+more comparable, the current result represents the highest value to

 All these figures are preliminary and estimated.